Coffee is so much more than just a drink many of us reach for every day.

 This book is also an attempt to answer the question, “What's the best cup of coffee?”
 However, whether Weissman is able to successfully answer this question is up to the reader to decide.

-Nevertheless, the quest plus the in-crowd knowledge of some of the biggest names in the coffee industry make for more than a worthwhile read.
+Nevertheless, the quest, combined with the in-crowd knowledge of some of the biggest names in the coffee industry, makes for more than a worthwhile read.

-Also, it won’t hurt to know where the coffee that you love so much comes from and how it started to be prepared the way it’s today.
+Additionally, it's beneficial to know where the coffee you love comes from and how it evolved into its current form.

 6. Coffee Atlas of Ethiopia

 Ethiopia is the birthplace of coffee.
-Thanks to its culture and history, we get to enjoy our favorite caffeine drink today.
+Thanks to its rich culture and history, coffee has become an integral part of life around the world.

 And this book, featuring the work of several writers, explores the many layers of the coffee industry in Ethiopia, where it all began.